 Step 6: Mindfulness and breathing practice.

-First off, our bodies and minds are inextricably linked so some very simple things parents can do off the top to help a child with self-regulation are keeping consistent routines, meals and bedtimes which all help your child’s brain to self-regulate.
+First off, our bodies and minds are inextricably linked so some very simple things parents can do off the top to help a child with self-regulation are keeping consistent routines, meals, and bedtimes which all boost your child’s emotional regulation skills.

 There is a lot of research showing us the power of taking good quality breaths and how this soothes and calms our nervous system.
 It’s the first thing I teach kids in my therapy practice.
 In order for our child to seek out a state of calm, they need to know how it feels to be calm.